BattletechModders/RogueTech/RogueTanks/Readme.txt

 0.0.0

-Updated faction tags on Assault tanks.
+Updated faction tags on Assault, Heavy, Medium and Light tanks.

 4.9.9